Click Here for Our Recommended Antivirus for Your Device

 Brushed Nickel is widely used in constructive work like making buildings, manufacturing industrial machinery, etc. It is used as a plating material.
 The composition of brushed nickel contains copper, zinc, or nickel metals.
 Brushed nickel is brushed and has a semi-glossy finish due to its fine intricate brushing.

 Stainless steel must surely be found in every household if not at least 10% of the house contains products of stainless steel.
 It is a very glossy finish, silver in color.
 Stainless steel is a very durable metal.
-Its extent in usage is insane.
-It is used from making industrial products to jewelry to so much more.
+Its extent of usage is insane.
+It is used for making industrial products jewellery to so much more.

 Comparison Table